Sebastian-Nowak1974/Various_tasks/README.md

              (witout using python command sort()).
 (Python and C++)

-4. prison_break - This program calculates number of prisoners freed from a prison represented by a list os zeros and ones, where 0 represents locked and 1 unlocked cell.
+4. prison_break - This program calculates number of prisoners freed from a prison represented by a list of zeros and ones, where 0 represents locked and 1 unlocked cell.
 Anytime a prisoner is freed locked cells get unlocked and unlocked ones get locked.